The Role of Building Codes in Natural Disaster Resilience | Property & Casualty

-The rise of natural disasters is alarming.
-They are a significant threat to lives and property as they are becoming more frequent and intense.
-According to the National Oceanic and Atmospheric Administration (NOAA), a staggering 363 severe weather and climate events since 1980, each causing over $1 billion in losses.
-This has contributed to an astonishing $2.59 trillion in damages.
-The gravity of these numbers can't be ignored.
+The increasing frequency and intensity of natural disasters pose a significant threat to lives and property.
+The National Oceanic and Atmospheric Administration (NOAA) reports a total of 310 severe weather and climate events since 1980, each causing over $1 billion in losses.
+This has contributed to an astonishing $2.155 trillion in damages and 15,180 fatalities, highlighting the need to address this issue.

-Following building codes allow property owners to safeguard their investment and minimize the impact of natural disasters.
-With resilient construction practices and a good grasp of building codes, commercial property owners can accurately gauge potential risks and effectively mitigate damages.
-Looking ahead, it’s estimated that by 2040, building codes are projected to prevent a staggering $132 billion in property-related losses.
+Adhering to building codes helps property owners safeguard their investments and minimize the impact of natural disasters.
+With resilient construction practices and an understanding of building codes, commercial property owners can accurately gauge potential risks and effectively mitigate damages.
+It’s estimated that by 2040, building codes will prevent $132 billion in property-related losses.

 Current Natural Disaster Patterns